 Participate in discussions on legal topics using correct English.
 Understand and analyze simple legal documents in English.
-Soft skills Making informed judgments and choices Students must have the ability to gather and interpret data considered useful to make autonomous judgments, including reflection on social, scientific, or ethical issues related to their field of study. • Formulate independent judgments on legal issues presented in English.
-By the end of the course, the student will be able to: • Assess the relevance of different legal sources in English. • Reflect critically on the legal topics covered during the course.
-Communicating knowledge and understanding By the end of the course, the student will be able to: • Present legal arguments orally in English clearly and coherently. • Effectively interact in common communicative situations and legal contexts. \circ Use appropriate legal language during presentations and discussions.
-Capacities to continue learning By the end of the course, the student will be able to: • Continue learning English independently using online and offline resources.
+Soft skills Making informed judgments and choices Students must have the ability to gather and interpret data considered useful to make autonomous judgments, including reflection on social, scientific, or ethical issues related to their field of study. comen recursor to their field of estably.
+Formulate independent judgments on legal issues presented in English.
+By the end of the course, the student will be able to: Assess the relevance of different legal sources in English.
+Reflect critically on the legal topics covered during the course.
+Communicating knowledge and understanding By the end of the course, the student will be able to: Present legal arguments orally in English clearly and coherently.
+Effectively interact in common communicative situations and legal contexts.
+Use appropriate legal language during presentations and discussions.
+Capacities to continue learning By the end of the course, the student will be able to: Continue learning English independently using online and offline resources.
 Apply effective study strategies to improve their linguistic skills.
-Prepare autonomously for exams and tests in English within the Prepare autonomously for exams and tests in English within the legal context.
-Syllabus Content knowledge Topical areas - Characteristics of Legal English Language - Reading and understanding varieties of legal documents - The practice of Law - The language of Company law - Writing formal letters - Contracts: formation, remedies, third-party rights - Employment Law - Commercial Law - Criminal Law Real Property Law International Law - International Law GRAMMAR Present Simple tense; Present simple passive; Frequency of expressions There is/There are; Have/Has got Present Continuous tense; Possessive 's and s ' Common prepositions Expressions of likes and dislikes Past Simple; Use of Passive; Past continuous ; Past Perfect Past simple, ose of Passive, Past continuous , Past Perfect Present Perfect with still/yet; ever/never; for/since; Present Perfect Present Perject with still/yet, ever/never, jor/since, Present Perject Continuous; Present Perfect Passive Continuous, Present Perject Passive Use of Pronouns/Adjectives Articles: a/an/the
+Prepare autonomously for exams and tests in English within the legal context.
+Syllabus Content knowledge Topical areas - Characteristics of Legal English Language - Reading and understanding varieties of legal documents - The practice of Law - The language of Company law - Writing formal letters - Contracts: formation, remedies, third-party rights - Employment Law - Commercial Law - Criminal Law Real Property LawInternational Law GRAMMAR Present Simple tense; Present simple passive; Frequency of expressions There is/There are; Have/Has got Present Continuous tense; Possessive fand ' Common prepositions Expressions of likes and dislikes Past Simple; Use of Passive; Past continuous; Past Perfect Present Perfect with still/vet: ever/never: for/since: Present Perfect Present Perfect with still/yet; ever/never; for/since; Present Perfect Continuous: Present Perfect Passive Present Perfect with still/yet; ever/never; for/since; Present Perfect Continuous; Present Perfect Passive Use of Pronouns/Adjectives

-Texts and readings Quantifiers: much/many; too much/too many; not enough; a little/a few, very little/very few; some/any Comparative and superlative adjectives; Modal verbs: Have to and don ' t have to; can and can ' t; must and mustn ' t; shall and shall not; should and shouldn ' t; to be allowed, ought to; Time clauses with when/while/as soon as/after/until Future forms: Going to; Will, won ' t and might; will probably and probably won ' t; First/Second Conditional Direct / Reported speech Phrasal verbs Common collocations (i.e. draft/breach a contract, incur costs, award damages, loss of earnings) Textbook adopted A. Krois-Lindner, M. Firth Introduction to International legal English, CUP, 2008 Notes, additional materials Testi consigliati per il consolidamento grammaticale English Grammar in Use, 5th ed, R. Murphy, CUP, 2019 All in One Grammar for Italian students, L. Hashemi, B. Thomas, CUP, 2009 Repository
+Texts and readings Quantifiers: much/many; too much/too many; not enough; a little/a few, very little/very few; some/any Comparative and superlative adjectives; Modal verbs: Have to and don thave to; can and can t; must and mustn t; shall and shall not; should and shouldn t; to be allowed, ought to; Time clauses with when/while/as soon as/after/until Future forms: Going to; Will, and and might; will probably and probably won t; First/Second Conditional Direct / Reported speech Phrasal verbs Common collocations (i.e. draft/breach a contract, incur costs, award damages, loss of earnings) Textbook adopted J T A. Krois-Lindner, M. Firth Introduction to International legal English, CUP, 2008 - Notes, additional materials Testi consigliati per il consolidamento grammaticale English Grammar in Use, 5th ed, R. Murphy, CUP, 2019 All in One Grammar for Italian students, L. Hashemi, B. Thomas, CUP, 2009 Repository